jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 Stack plates:
 {{< youtube ndTsDA_uEug >}} -->
-Here is the before and after for the "stack cups" task.
+Here is the before and after for the stack-cups task.
 {{< youtube 3QjOZKr2tlg >}}

 {{< youtube G7xddmpxsf4 >}}
-Much less of a difference is made here.
+Much less of a difference is made here, partially because the tracking worked well off-the-shelf, for some reason.
+I don't know why the model succeeded here and failed on the cubes, since both tasks are quite similar and use similarly-sized objects.
+Perhaps FoundationPose training dataset contained more objects like the cups.

 # Conclusion
-The results are better on stack plates and stack cups, but not perfect.
-The labels make a much bigger differnce for the plates since they go off-screen and are occluded more.
-Providing high-quality annotations for a whole video tracking multiple objects going in-and-out of occlusion is a lot of work and is not scalable.
+Temporal consistency scoring greatly improved results for the stack-blocks task, while data annotations greatly improved results for the stack-plates task.
+However, the results are still far from perfrect and providing high-quality annotations for demo videos tracking multiple objects is not scalable.

 For now, we've stopped using FoundationPose and are looking for other solutions.
 I talked to two other PhD students working on manipulation who had also tried to use FoundationPose and abandoned it, saying my video results were better than theirs even.
 However, for those interested in trying, here are some recommendations.

 ### My Recommendations

-For real world robot experiments, if you need object pose tracking the best thing to have is motion capture.
-Second best would be putting several AprilTags on each object.
-Third best is something like FoundationPose or BundleSDF.
-To get good results with these models:
+For real-world object pose tracking, the best thing to use is motion capture.
+The second best thing would be to use several [AprilTags](https://april.eecs.umich.edu/software/apriltag) on each object.
+If that is not an option either, then use FoundationPose or BundleSDF.
+To obtain decent results with these models:
-- Track large objects, or move RGBD camera closer
+- Track large objects or move the cameras closer to the scene
-- Use highest camera resolution
+- Use the highest camera resolution
 - Avoid occluding the tracked objects
 - Avoid moving the tracked objects out of frame
 - If you have a higher compute budget, try [BundleSDF](https://bundlesdf.github.io/).
 BundleSDF takes longer to run for each video, but handles occlusions much better.